Adritiiii/Adritiiii/README.md

-### Hi there 👋.
+# Hi there 👋
-I'm Adriti, from Kolkata.
+##I'm Adriti, from Kolkata.
-Pronouns: She/Her
+### I'm currently an engineering student, looking forward to pursue a career in Tech

 <!--